Kong/kong-cloudtrails-integration/readme.md

 |------|---------|
 | <a name="provider_aws"></a> [aws](#provider\_aws) | ~> 4.19.0 |

-#### Prequisites
+#### Prerequisites

 The `prerequisites` for the terraform script are:

-1. Provide an existing VPC, and Kong Gateway running in the existing vpc.
+1. **Existing VPC** - provide the existing VPC where Kong Gateway is running.

-2. At least 2 subnets ids in the VPC - to support elasticache.
+2. **Two subnets ids** - provide ast least 2 subnet ids in the VPC for elasticache support.

-3. Have all env variables to connect to Kong Gateway and CloudTrail event data store: Channel ARN, Kong Gateway URL, certificates, and Admin Token (if required).
+3. **Have all ENV variables** to connect to Kong Gateway and the CloudTrail event data store: Channel ARN, Kong Gateway URL, certificates, and Admin Token (if required).

 The following resources will be created in the VPC:

-* Redis ElastiCache - 2 Node (primary and replica), Multi-AZ Enabled, Auto-failure Enabled, Cluster mode off and hosted in the provided VPC.
+* **Redis ElastiCache** - 2 Node (primary and replica), Multi-AZ Enabled, Auto-failure Enabled, Cluster mode off and hosted in the provided VPC.

-* Security Group for the lambda function to access resources in the vpc.
+* **Security Group** for the lambda function to access resources in the vpc.

-* Role and Policy  for the lambda function.
+* **IAM Role and Policy** for the lambda function.

-* Lambda Function - with the role/policies, security group, image, the environment variables configured and hosted in the provided VPC.
+* **Lambda Function** - with the role/policies, security group, image, the environment variables configured and hosted in the provided VPC.

-* CloudWatch to schedule the lambda function on an 1 hr job.
+* **CloudWatch Event** to schedule the lambda function on an 1 hr job.

-* CloudTrails Event Store - created in the appropriate region.

 #### Terraform Variables